 the institutional and policy framework for action against THB (bodies responsible for co-ordinating national action against THB, entities specialised in the fight against THB, national rapporteur or equivalent mechanism, involvement of civil society, public-private partnerships)

-The State Fund is a member of the Interagency Coordination Council implementing measures against human trafficking and is actively involved in the work of the Council and in the working groups created for the purpose of fulfilling the tasks of it.
+The State Fund is a member of the Interagency Coordination Council implementing measures against human trafficking and is actively involved in the work of the Council and in the relevant working groups.

-At the same time the state fund is one of the important subjects for carrying out the activities outlined in a national action plan against human trafficking, whose main provisions are the protection, assistance and rehabilitation of the victims, as well as an active campaigning in order to prevent human trafficking across the country.
+At the same time, the state fund is one of the important subjects for carrying out the activities outlined in a national action plan against human trafficking, that’s main provisions are the protection, assistance and rehabilitation of the victims, as well as active campaigning in order to prevent human trafficking across the country.
 The State Fund actively cooperates with state agencies (Ministry of Justice, MIA, and Prosecutor’s Office of Georgia) and NGOs- involved in combating human trafficking.

 The state fund has signed Memorandums of Understanding with the following non-governmental organizations: “Young Lawyers Association”, "Informative- Medical Psychological Center “Tanadgoma”", "Anti-Violence Network", "Women's Information Center".